Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - fair: maintain consistency in term of domains and languages

-Why the current Open Science monitors related to data and software fail regarding these criteria? e.g. OpenAire.
+Why the existing Open Science monitors related to data and software fail regarding these criteria? e.g. OpenAire.
 Extremely limited coverage leads to extremely biased and unreliable indicators, leading to counter-productive dashboards (for instance indicating that a handful of datasets is produced at the scale of a whole University during one year).
 Publishing aggregated dashboard on unreliable and non-representative data can lead to disengagement of the public for the tool, false interpretation, wrong public policy decisions and unability to assess public the application of Open Science policies.

 Why do we think an automatic data-centric approach to capture the actual scientific activity and production could lead to higher quality indicators than the manually referencing approach?